ericmjl/distributions/README.md

 # distributions

-In which I store my probability distribution diagrams, and keep them version controlled.
+Because I want picture-perfect distributions to use in my talks!

 ## license